robinstraub/fabrique/README.md

     });
 ```

-This approach eliminates the complexity of manually managing object creation order and dependencies in your test setup and data seeding scenarios.
+This approach eliminates the complexity of manually managing object creation
+order and dependencies in your test setup and data seeding scenarios.

 ## License

-MIT
+MIT License